 What is Autism?

 ASD is a condition that affects the person’s ability to socialize, learn, and some people are even non-verbal, inhibiting communication.
 Since there’s a spectrum of characteristics, autism looks different for everyone diagnosed, and typically no two autistic people are alike.

 - Repetition in movements

-Many other factors and symptoms that can point to autism.
+Many other factors and symptoms can point to autism.
 Only a licensed medical professional can properly diagnose someone on the autism spectrum.

 What is ABA Therapy?